popeadam/Kometa/docs/files/playlists.md

-Each playlist requires its own section within the `playlists` attribute and unlike collections, playlists can only be built using one Builder as their ordering is inherited from the builder; it is not possible to combine builders.
+Each playlist requires its own section within the `playlists` attribute and unlike collections, playlists can only be built using one Builder as their ordering is inherited from the Builder; it is not possible to combine builders.

 ```yaml
 playlists: